OpenDSA/OpenDSA/RST/source/Development/UnionFind.rst

 Union/Find and the Parent Pointer Implementation [Text]
 =======================================================

-A simple way to represent a general trees would be to store for each node only a pointer to that node's parent.
+A simple way to represent a general tree would be to store for each node only a pointer to that node's parent.
 We will call this the :dfn:`parent pointer` implementation.
 Clearly this implementation is not general purpose, because it is